thuntran/login-app/README.md

 This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use [Firebase](https://firebase.google.com/) as database.

+## Structure of the Project

+This was essentially React app that was created using `create-react-app`.
+Approriate chunks of code from [Firebase](https://firebase.google.com/) documentation are included in `App.js`.

 ## Available Scripts

 In the project directory, you can run: